- How much does gap insurance cost in Texas?

 Is gap insurance required in Texas?

-Gap insurance isn't required by law in Texas, but your lender may require you to have the coverage.
+Gap insurance isn't required by Texas law.
+However, your lender may require the coverage.

 Who should buy gap insurance in Texas?